sweetsatya/satyamuse.com/inputs/lyrics/belye_krylya.md

 And I’m no longer denying
 The divinity that flows within me
 I’m not afraid of all that chiding
-That has long kept from flying
+That has long kept me in hiding
 I let go of guilt and those sad feelings

 I have suffered so much